Turbo Takeaways

 A fixed-rate home loan is the most common type of mortgage.
 With this type of loan, your interest rate will remain the same throughout the term of the loan.
 This means that your monthly payments will also remain the same.
 If you prefer predictability and are risk-averse, this may be the right type of mortgage for you.

-Adjustable-Rate Mortgage Loans
+Adjustable-Rate Mortgage (ARM) Loans

-With adjustable-rate mortgages, your interest rate will remain fixed for an initial term (typically 3-7 years), after which they can increase or decrease annually, based on the level and direction of a predetermined interest rate index or reference rate, usually the U.S. Prime Rate, the London Interbank Offer Rate (LIBOR), or the current yield on the 10-year U.S. Treasury Note.
-These mortgage loans are usually more affordable in the short term because the initial rates are often substantially below the prevailing market rate.
+With adjustable-rate mortgages, your interest rate remains fixed for an initial term (typically 3-7 years).
+After that, it may increase or decrease annually based on a predetermined interest rate index or reference rate.
+Common benchmarks include the U.S. Prime Rate, the London Interbank Offered Rate (LIBOR), or the current yield on the 10-year U.S. Treasury Note.

 Government-Backed Mortgage Loans